 Due to the nature of disasters and the concerns of most World Citizens to improve Disaster Relief efforts, our products and programs have a distinct advantage over other types of commercial products.
 That is, they may receive major special benefits from Governments and Non-Government Organization, since this is truly a public and private collaboration matter that can’t be achieved by either group alone.
-We will be looking for help and support from: all types of organizations and individuals that can provide, money, direct labor, survival supplies, storage of goods, training/education to… distribution of goods.
+We will be looking for help and support from: all types of organizations and individuals that can provide knowledge and advice, money, direct labor, survival supplies, storage of goods, training/education to distribution of goods.
 Also, there are numerous Corporate and Individual Sponsors, Charity and Faith Based Organizations which might provide all kinds of talented people who would like to join us.
 Furthermore, USAID, FedEx and some other organizations currently provide free air shipment transportation for disaster goods.
 McDonalds provides water for disaster now, Wal-Mart, Bill and Melinda Gate Foundation, Clinton/Bush Foundation and a very long, long and varied list of notable people like MacKenzie Scott now participate in disaster relief providing Billions of Dollars, time and talent.
 These types of products can qualify for carbon credit benefits to further help achieve goals.

-All of the above and more may lead to significant reductions in the cost of products for all.
-When you consider, we may provide only the base case units and bevy tents to non-profits 503 (c) (1) organizations and they might provide the labor and/or other survival supply items to make finished goods.
+The above and more may lead to significant reductions in the cost of products for all.
+When you consider, we may provide only the basic units and bevy tents to non-profits 503 (c) (1) organizations and they might provide the labor and/or other survival supply items to make finished goods.
 Then others may provide transportation for the finish good items at no cost.
 Further, the Red Cross has and can, if still willing, expand their operations to instruct and hand out products to disaster victims.
 This could be a great Public Relations Campaign for all involved participants for the good work and goodwill they are providing.
 Our products and services give everyone a rallying point that they all can join and get behind for immediate gratification that all participants are making a difference to disaster victim, in real time.

 With synergy of such a joint endeavor by the above combined entities’, when realized, it will mean we have gone from a vision of tomorrow to a reality of today and far on our way to accomplish our goals.
 Please Note: This endeavor to protect people will always be an ongoing project by its’ very nature for a variety of reasons and thus create numerous future business opportunities.